demccormack/weatherdl/docs/README.md

 ### Missing images
 You may need to re-run the script in order to download an image that wasn't available before.
 When you do this, a new PPTX file will be created.
 The original file is safe and your partially-prepared briefing won't be overwritten.
 However you will need to manually insert the missing image.

+## Webcam updates

+Please report broken webcam links, or suggest new ones, by [opening an issue](https://github.com/demccormack/weatherdl/issues/new/choose).

 ## Further Reading
   - [Configuration](./configuration.md)
   - [Contributing](./CONTRIBUTING.md)